ktchka/topic_volume_sentiment_test/README.md

 ## Important note

 For production I'd make a different design:
 Firstly, I'd use tiktoken to estimate costs for labeling a representative sample (e.g., 3000 tickets).
 For production I'd use Gpt-4o-mini as it is 16x cheaper and sufficient for classification tasks.

 Although GPT models are able to achieve high accuracy as expert annotators and labellers (https://arxiv.org/html/2403.09097v1#S7, https://medium.com/data-science/bootstrapping-labels-with-gpt-4-8dc85ab5026d), after GPT labeling, I'd have humans validate a random sample (5-10%) to check quality and calculate inter-annotator agreement (Cohen's kappa) between GPT and humans.
+For the automatic selection of the best prompt, I'd use [DSPy](https://dspy.ai/).

 Then I'd train on high-confidence GPT labels first and have humans review low-confidence predictions to improve training data.

 Depending on resources, I'd fine-tune sentence-transformers or use a BERT variant (DistilBERT or ALBERT).
 As part of a continuous improvement, I'd set up a flagging system for predictions with lower confidence for human review, use corrections to retrain model monthly or bi-monthly and conduct A/B tests before deployment.

 **Why not in this test?**
 - 8-hour constraint: prioritized working end-to-end pipeline